 - Cigarette smoking

-- Inhaling toxins or other irritants like wood smoke or dusts and fumes at work
+- Inhaling toxins or other irritants like wood smoke or dust and fumes at work

-Factors that increase your chance of developing COPD include:
+Things that raise your chance of COPD are:

 - Long-term exposure to secondhand or passive smoke (in any form)